Weak Galerkin Method for Electrical Impedance Tomography: Introduction

 \section{Introduction}

-\fn{Please make sure there are no any sentences that are copied from any existing papers or literature, including the paper by Jin-Xu-Zou (IMA J Numer Anal).} Electrical impedance tomography (EIT) is a technique of estimating the unknown internal physical conductivity of an object from the noisy voltage measurements on the surface, \mm{which has aroused considerable interest in nondestructive testing \cite{hallaji2014electrical}, breast cancer detection \cite{borsic2010vivo}, stroke classification \cite{malone2014stroke}, geophysical prospecting \cite{yu2000modified}, process imaging of multiphase flows \cite{wang2015new}, etc.} A typical experimental setup is given as follows. \fn{the entire description of the set-up is unclear.[I rewrote the description.]}\mm{ First, currents are driven into the concerned object by a set of electrodes that are attached to the surface of the object.
-Then the induced electric voltages on the electrodes would be measured to reconstruct the interior electrical properties. } \fn{I don't understand this sentence.
-Please make sure any sentence you write makes sense.[This sentence is removed.]} This procedure is usually conducted several times \mm{with difference input currents to collect} sufficient information about the distribution of inner conductivity.
-In many applications, the physical process can be accurately described by the complete electrode model (CEM) \cite{cheng1989electrode, somersalo1992existence}.
+Electrical impedance tomography (EIT) is a technique of estimating the unknown internal physical conductivity of an object from the noisy voltage measurements on the surface, which has aroused considerable interest in nondestructive testing \cite{hallaji2014electrical}, breast cancer detection \cite{borsic2010vivo}, stroke classification \cite{malone2014stroke}, and geophysical prospecting \cite{yu2000modified}, etc. A typical experimental setup is considered in this work.
+First, currents are driven into the concerned object by a set of electrodes attached to the surface.
+Then the induced electric voltages will be measured on some electrodes to reconstruct the interior electrical properties.
+This procedure is usually conducted several times with different input currents to collect sufficient information for the estimate of the interior conductivity.
+This electromagnetic process can be mathematically described by the complete electrode model \cite{cheng1989electrode, somersalo1992existence} in many applications.